sailorfe/nick-cave-lyrics/README.md

 # Nick Cave lyric database

 Kind of foolish to start this a week before *Wild God*, but here I am.
-This template's scraper uses Genius API but as far as I'm concerned, any lyric website is a secondary source when Nick Cave publishes all NC&TBS and Grinderman himself (old man blogger 🖤).
+This template's scraper uses Genius API but as far as I'm concerned, any lyric website is a secondary source when Nick Cave publishes all NC&TBS and Grinderman himself (old man blogger 🖤) and we have *Nick Cave The Complete Lyrics 1978–2013* (Penguin Books, 2013).
 The lyrics in this dataset are all copy and pasted verbatim from [Nick Cave's official website](https://www.nickcave.com/lyrics/) as of 2024/08/22 besides these editorial choices:

 - "There Is A Kingdom:" Added linebreak that looked missing between "Just like a bird  / That sings up the sun"
 - "Babe, I'm On Fire:" Replaced his "Chorus"'s with the chorus text, per *Nick Cave The Complete Lyrics 1978–2013* (Penguin Books, 2013).